We outline how some lesser-used social media platforms can help you reach your target audience.

 Bonus Tip: Images and GIFs in particular are incredibly popular on Tumblr.
 When you create compelling video content, consider turning certain screenshots or a series of frames into a shareable image to tease the video.
 Additionally, you can engineer a customer-content creation campaign and have your followers reblog their top favorite user-generated videos.

 Pinterest is a social network with a fun central concept: Taking pictures and videos you like, and ‘pinning’ them to pinboards for you to look at later.
-With 175 million monthly active users, it represents a vast community and one you don’t want to overlook when it comes to your social media or video marketing efforts.
+With 291 million monthly active users as of 2019, it represents a vast community—one you don’t want to overlook when it comes to your social media or video marketing efforts.

 Pinterest ran an internal study to find out what type of video works bests for brands using their newly released Promoted Video feature, and reported that storytelling and how-to videos were the top successes.
 As Pinterest reported, regardless of industry, videos that told a story helped bring a company’s product to life, while how-to videos had inherent educational value to customers.
 Both video types fit right into Pinterest users’ current content pool.